cuibonobo/terra-incognita/README.md

 Updated the initialization script so that it sets data for both Miniflare and Workers KV.
 This will allow me to set the same data for both without any manual setup.

 ---
 Added a GitHub Action to automatically build the site and sync it to a Backblaze B2 bucket.

-[1 hour]
+Testing and debugging the action took about as long as researching and writing it.

+---
+Added a small router library to get data from the worker API.
+Removed the hard-coded values to use the API instead.

+[2.5 hours]